Lawrence M. Wein

 Bio

-In manufacturing, health care, and homeland security, he has published widely and impacted practice.
+His main research interests are in operations management and public health.
+In both areas, he has published widely and impacted practice.
+His workload regulating release policy was widely adopted throughout the semiconductor industry.
 His HIV work on drug-switching policies led to a successful multicenter clinical trial.
-His smallpox work influenced the George W. Bush administration’s post-attack vaccination policy; his anthrax work led to plans in Washington, D.C., to use postal workers to distribute antibiotics after a large attack; and his testimony before a congressional committee on his biometric analysis of the US-VISIT Program was instrumental in the switch from a two-finger to a ten-finger system.
-He has won several research awards and was editor-in-chief of Operations Research from 2000 to 2005.
-He is a member of the National Academy of Engineering.
+In the field of homeland security, his smallpox work influenced the U.S. Government’s post-attack vaccination policy; his anthrax work led to nationwide plans to use postal workers to distribute antibiotics after a large attack; his botulinum toxin work was influential in intensifying the heat pasteurization process for milk, and his testimony before a congressional committee on his biometric analysis of the US-VISIT Program was instrumental in the switch from a two-finger to a ten-finger system.
+His primary current interest is on solving violent crimes, with a focus on ballistic imaging, sexual assault kits, and forensic investigative genetic genealogy.
+He has won many research awards and was Editor-in-Chief of Operations Research from 2000 to 2005.

 Academic Degrees